ualsg/ualsg.netlify.app/content/authors/felixh/_index.md

 ---
 # Display name
-name: Annette Gloria Fernandez
+name: Felix Hammer
-title: Annette Gloria Fernandez
+title: Felix Hammer

 # Username (this should match the folder name)
 authors:
-- annette
+- felixh

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Assistant
+role: Research Intern

 # Organizations/Affiliations
 organizations:
-- name: "National University of Singapore"
+- name: "Universität Osnabrück"
   url: ""

 # Short bio (displayed in user profile at end of posts)